A wide range of compatible operating systems

 Ready to get started?

-Create an account and launch your services in minutes
+Create an account and launch your services in one minute

 OVH can manage several types of virtual disk format, including QCOW2, RAW, VMDK, ISO, AMI/AKI/ARI, VDI and VHD.

 Sharing between projects

 When managing multiple cloud projects, you can share images from one project to another while keeping them in the same place, with no need to duplicate the image in question.

 Your system images remain your property.
 Whether you’re importing or exporting, everything is managed via standard tools, such as the OpenStack CLI or the Horizon interface.

 An image’s metadata governs whether or not the image can be used to manage a catalog, or used directly on an instance.
 As a result, you can define a minimum amount of RAM or disk space required for the image to work properly, and you can also add tags or configure the image properties.